-We need to now set up the Email forwarding to any account.
+We need now to set up Email forwarding to any account.

-This will bring up a dialogue to now forward Email to a specific account.
+This will bring up a dialogue to forward Emails to a specific account.
 During this process, a verification code will be sent to this address.
-You must enter this code for validation or respond to the Email in order for the forwarding address to work.
+You must enter this code for validation or respond to the Email for the forwarding address to work.

 Email to SMS Gateways can be used to forward your message in a text format.
-Here is a website that will show a List of Email to SMS Gateways.
+Here is a website showing a List of Emails to SMS Gateways.

 Here are some that we use in Canada: Example: 613-451-0104 on Rogers network = firstname.lastname@example.org

-Once we have the forwarding address in and verified, we can move onto the last step, which is creating a filter.
-The filters will allow automatically look at the incoming Email message and perform an action on the message.
+Once the forwarding address is verified, we can move on to the last step, creating a filter.
+The filters will automatically look at the incoming Email message and act on the news.
 In our case, we will be forwarding the message.

 - Mark as read